-The Company measures all its financial liabilities (other than Liabilities under the Wheaton PMPA, which is measured at fair value through profit or loss), as subsequently measured at amortized cost.
+The Company measures all its financial liabilities (other than liabilities under Early Deposit Precious Metals Agreement, which is measured at fair value through profit or loss), as subsequently measured at amortized cost.
 Financial liabilities are recognized initially at fair value, net of transaction costs incurred and are subsequently measured at amortized cost.
 Any difference between the amounts originally received, net of transaction costs, and the redemption value is recognized in profit and loss over the period to maturity using the effective interest method.
 The effective interest method is a method of calculating the amortized cost of a financial liability and of allocating interest expense over the relevant period.
 The effective interest rate is the rate that exactly discounts estimated future cash payments through the expected life of the financial liability, or, where appropriate, a shorter period.